primiano/perfetto-docs/docs/analysis/trace-processor.md

 - Atrace slices on Android
 - Userspace slices from Chrome

-TODOL: add a picture from the UI
+TODO: add a picture from the UI

 A counter is a continuous value which varies over time.
 Some examples of counters include:

 - CPU frequency for each CPU core
 - RSS memory events - both from the kernel and polled from /proc/stats
-- Atrace counter events from Android
+- atrace counter events from Android
 - Chrome counter events

 ### Tracks